Frequently Asked Questions

 What if I turn 16 after mid July?

-Unfortunately you’d be unable to apply to be a cadet at our squad.
+Unfortunately you’d be unable to apply to be a cadet this year.
 (The state requires that students be at least 16 by the first day of EMT school, which can vary by a day or two each year.)
+We encourage you to apply next year.

-Sometimes we have an opening for a junior, so you should apply, but it’s unlikely that we’ll have a spot.
-Every cadet rides for two years, during their junior and senior years of high school.
-That’s why we focus on recruiting sophomores.
-After you graduate from high school you will be able to apply to be a student member.
+After you graduate from high school and turn 18, you will be able to apply to be a student member and take EMT school.
 These EMTs ride during the summer and their breaks from college.

 How are cadets selected?

-The cadet application will be available November 1.
-In December, candidates will interview with the cadet captains, the cadet adviser and the squad captain, as well as other adult members.
+In December, candidates will interview with several current cadets and adult members.
 We are looking for the professionalism, enthusiasm and attitude that make our cadets valuable members of every crew.
 We get excited about candidates who have volunteer experience or a plan for a future path in healthcare.
 While we’re parents ourselves and we get that moms and dads want their students to succeed, we always want to hear from the student directly.
-A good handshake and eye contact help a lot, too!

 How much does training cost?